Let’s hope that more of corporate America starts waking up, and remembers it’s obligation is not to special interests, but to excellence.

 “While reasonable efforts are made to accommodate employees, accommodation is not guaranteed every day and is dependent on a number of factors that can, and do, change from day to day.
 This has been clearly communicated to all employees.
 Cargill makes every reasonable attempt to provide religious accommodation to all employees based on our ability to do so without disruption to our beef processing business at Fort Morgan,” the statement said.

-This isn’t over, as company officials and representatives for the workers, including the Council on American-Islamic Relations, said they continue to engage in negotiations.
+This isn’t over.
+So, company officials and representatives for the workers, including the Council on American-Islamic Relations, said they continue to engage in negotiations.